ZacharyGeurts/AMOURANTHRTX/README.md

 Working prototype. https://github.com/ZacharyGeurts/AMOURANTHRTX/tree/PlasticBeach
 We can do far better without the constraints of 2 files. (main.cpp and main.hpp)

-Error of the day.
-I think main.cpp is on RTXHandler.cpp's toes which why the double window.
-I pulled a bunch of stuff out of main.cpp correctly but now have a buffer looking issue.
-Segfault on my end so I will upload main and fixes when I get further.

 If you break it worse than me, throw it in the trash and grab another copy.